WestDRI/wgpages/content/julia202202/julia-08-distributed2.md

 This will produce the single time for the entire parallel loop (1.498s in my case).

 > ### Exercise "Distributed.6"
-> Repeat on four full Uu nodes (8 CPU cores).
+> Repeat on 8 CPU cores.
 Did your timing improve?

 I tested this code (`parallelFor.jl`) on Cedar with v1.5.2 and `n=Int64(1e9)`: